ministryofjustice/itpolicycontent/content/security/framework/password-guidance.md

 ## Never\.\.\.

+- have repeating characters next to each other in the password, such as '`EE`' or '`pp`'
+- have your username within the password
 - use an [obvious password](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords), such as '`passw0rd`' or '`12345678`'
 - use a password for more than one account or service
 - re-use a password